RunestoneInteractive/httlads/_sources/WorldFacts/WorldFactbook.rst

 =========================================

-Loading data into a dataframe from a CSV file
+Loading data into a DataFrame from a CSV file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The csv file is one of the most common ways you will find data.
 CSV stands for